-I completed a Bachelor of Nursing at CSU Bathurst campus in 1993.
-I moved to Sydney after graduation and worked in range of acute care settings including recovery, emergency and surgery.
-In more recent years I have worked in medical education and project management in Primary Health Care contexts.
-In 2008 I commenced as a sessional staff member at CSU Bathurst, transitioning to a permanent position in 2015.
-I am currently completing a Master of Philosophy (Science) through a CSU Postgraduate Research Part Time Tuition Fee Scholarship, awarded in 2016.
-I am also an amateur nursing historian, with a focus on nursing in World War One.
+Deb completed a Bachelor of Nursing at CSU Bathurst campus in 1993.
+Deb moved to Sydney after graduation and worked in a range of acute care settings including recovery, emergency and surgery.
+In more recent years Deb has worked in medical education and project management in Primary Health Care contexts.
+In 2008 Deb commenced as a sessional staff member at CSU Bathurst, transitioning to a permanent position in 2015.
+Deb is currently completing a Master of Philosophy (Science) through a CSU Postgraduate Research Part Time Tuition Fee Scholarship, awarded in 2016.
+Deb is also an amateur nursing historian, with a focus on nursing in World War One.

-I primarily teach third and first year subjects in the Bachelor of Nursing and have a special interest in the transition to tertiary study.
-I am also interested in the use of learning technologies to optimise students' learning experience.
+Deb primarily teaches third and first year subjects in the Bachelor of Nursing and has a special interest in the transition to tertiary study.
+Deb is also interested in the use of learning technologies to optimise students' learning experience.